-“Emerging Professional Representative Councillor” means a National Councillor appointed in accordance with Clause 8.58.5.
+“Emerging Professional Representative Councillor” means a National Councillor appointed in accordance with Clause 8.5.

-“Fellow” means a Member recorded as a Fellow in the Register of Members.
-“Financial Year” means the financial year set out in Clause 11.411.3.
+“Financial Year” means the financial year set out in Clause 11.4.

+"First Session of National Council" means the first National Council meeting held in any calendar year.

-“Graduate Member” means a Member recorded as a Graduate Member in the Register of Members.
+“Graduate Member” means a Member recorded as a Graduate Member in the Register.

-“Guaranteed Amount” means the amount set out in Clause 11.12.
+“Guaranteed Amount” means the amount of $15.00.

-“Honorary Fellow” means a Member recorded as an Honorary Fellow in the Register of Members.

-“Honorary Member” means a Member recorded as an Honorary Member in the Register of Members.

 “Immediate Past President” means the person (if any) who was the National President immediately before the current National President.

-“Independent Director” means a Director appointed by the Board in accordance with Clause 5.25.4(a).
+“Independent Director” means a Director appointed by the Board in accordance with clause 5.4(a).

 “Institute” means The Royal Australian Institute of Architects Limited.

 “International Chapter” means a body of Members residing outside Australia.
-“ITAA 97” means the Income Tax Assessment Act 1997 (Cth).

-“Member Level 2” means a Member recorded as a Member Level 2 in the Register of Members.

-“Life Fellow” means a Member recorded as a Life Fellow in the Register of Members.
+"Majority" means a number that is greater than half of the total.

-“Member” means a person whose name is entered in the Register as a member of the Institute in accordance with Clause 3.7 and “Membership” has the corresponding meaning.
+“Member” means a person whose name is entered in the Register as a member of the Institute and “Membership” has the corresponding meaning.

+“Member Behaviour Policy” means the member behaviour policy of the Institute, as amended from time to time.

-“Membership class” means a class of Membership described in Schedule 2.
+“Membership Class” means a class of Membership described in the Regulations.

-“Membership Fee Date” means the date specified in a Regulation that is the final date for a Member to pay the annual membership fee in any year.
+“Membership Fee Date” means the date that is 30 days after the annual membership fee becomes due in any year.

-“Member Level 1” means a Member recorded as a Member Level 1 in the Register of Members.

-“National Council” means the body constituted in accordance with Clause 88.
+“National Council” means the body constituted in accordance with Clause 8.

 “National Councillor” means a member of the National Council.

+"National Councillor Director" has the meaning given to it in clause 5.2(a)(v).

+“National Council Transitional Period” means the period from the date of adoption of this Constitution until the Annual Session of National Council in 2022.

-5.2(a)(v)“National President Elect” means the national president elect of the Institute elected under Clause 8.6.
+“National President” means the president of the Institute who has assumed office under Clause 8.6(c).

-“National President” means the president of the Institute who has assumed office under Clause 8.6(c)8.6.
+“National President Elect” means the national president elect of the Institute elected under Clause 8.6(a).

-8.6(a)“Nationally-Elected Councillor” means a National Councillor elected in accordance with Clause 8.38.3.
+“Nationally-Elected Councillor” means a National Councillor elected in accordance with Clause 8.3.

-- “Non-Voting Members” means Honorary Fellows, Honorary Members, Graduate Members, Student Members, Practice Members and Member Level 2 in any Membership class.

-“Office” means the registered office for the time being of the Institute.
+“Non-Voting Members” means the members that are not entitled to vote in accordance with the Regulations.

 “Officer” has the meaning given under the Corporations Act.

-3.4(e)“person” includes a natural person and a body corporate and a corporation within the meaning of s 57 of the Corporations Act.

-“poll” means a method of voting where votes are cast in writing.
-It includes (but is not limited to) a vote conducted by secret ballot.
+“People and Culture Policies” means the people and culture policies of the Institute with respect to equality, inclusion and diversity, included in the Regulations, as amended from time to time.

-“Practice Member” means a Member recorded as a Practice Member in the Register of Members.
+"Practice Member" means a Member recorded as a Practice Member in the Register.

+"Practice Membership Fee Date" has the meaning given to it in clause 3.4(e).

-“Principal Purpose” means the purpose set out in Clause 2.12.1.
+“Principal Purposes” means the purpose set out in Clause 2.1.

 “Register” means the register of Members of the Institute under the Corporations Act.

-“Regulations” means regulations made by the Board from time to time in accordance with Clause 6.2.

-“Related Body Corporate” means a body corporate that is a subsidiary of the Institute.

-“Representative” means a person appointed as representative by a Practice Member that is a body corporate in accordance with Clause 4.17.
+“Regulations” means the regulations of the Institute made in accordance with this Constitution, including but not limited to the Code of Ethics and People and Culture Policies such as the Member Behaviour Policy, as amended from time to time.

 “Secretary” means the secretary for the time being of the Institute and if there are joint secretaries, any one or more of such joint secretaries.